elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 ## Summary

 We've come a long way!
-We now have working features for players to create accounts and log in on our platform.
-Next comes the fun stuff!
-We'll be building out the games section for our platform, and getting our first taste of what it's like to work with Elm.
+We now have working features for players to create accounts, sign in, and sign out of our platform.
+And we also have the ability to restrict access to certain pages to ensure that users are authorized to view the right data.
+Next, we'll be building out the games section for our platform, and getting our first taste of what it's like to work with Elm.